Men's Curl Club

 Why curls lose shape

-Product goes in too late
+Product goes in after hair is too dry

-Dry brushing breaks clumps
+Dry brushing breaks clumps apart

 Signs this is your problem